Contact tracing apps have a crucial role to play in combating COVID-19, but are we sacrificing our privacy in the process?

 Comparing the best with the worst

-Contact tracing by its nature can never be considered to be 100% anonymous or completely private, as we have seen, but digital contact tracing methods can work to preserve user privacy as much as possible.
+Contact tracing by its nature can never be considered 100% anonymous or completely private, as we have seen, but digital contact tracing methods can work to preserve user privacy as much as possible.